uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 **Key design decisions:**

-1. **Asynchronous client.** The reactor sits on a hot path — we cannot block it waiting for a broker ACK. `MqttAsyncClient` returns right away and deals with delivery in the background.
+1. **Asynchronous client.** The reactor processes Salt events on a hot path.
+A synchronous publish call would block the reactor thread while waiting for a broker ACK. `MqttAsyncClient` returns immediately and handles delivery acknowledgement in the background.

 2. **Single-thread executor.** All publish operations are submitted to a single-thread executor.
 This guarantees message ordering and avoids